codl/chitter-ops/README.markdown

 Incoming requests to `media.chitter.xyz` go to BunnyCDN, which then goes to `tempo`.

-It might seem silly to have two layers of caching (the CDN and `tempo`), but B2 has a pretty bad time to first byte, and were it not for the central cache on `tempo`, each BunnyCDN location would hit B2 separately and we'd end up "paying" the time to first byte once in each location before the resource is cached.

 The full public URL to the B2 bucket is `https://f001.backblazeb2.com/file/chitter-media/`

 `parasect`'s media is at `https://chitter-media.parasect.codl.fr`.